Symbicort

 This medicine may cause a fungus infection of the mouth or throat (thrush).
 Tell your doctor right away if you have white patches in the mouth or throat; or pain when eating or swallowing.

-- Chest pain, troubled breathing, tightness in the chest, worsening of breathing problems
+• Chest pain or tightness, trouble breathing, worsening of breathing problems